yastn/yastn/docs/source/mps/initialization.rst

 Generator allows initialization of MPS and MPO filled with random tensors, where local Hilbert spaces are read from the identity operator in the Generator.
 It also provides a direct link to a random number generator in the backend to fix the seed.

-.. autofunction:: yastn.tn.mps.Generator.random_mps
+.. automethod:: yastn.tn.mps.Generator.random_mps

-.. autofunction:: yastn.tn.mps.Generator.random_mpo
+.. automethod:: yastn.tn.mps.Generator.random_mpo

-.. autofunction:: yastn.tn.mps.Generator.random_seed
+.. automethod:: yastn.tn.mps.Generator.random_seed

 Making a copy of MPS/MPO